blackarrow20/parking_cameras_system/README.md

 -	Monitoring of garden in front of your house
 -	Monitoring of the front door of the house
 -	You can use free software like FlashBack Express Recorder to record footage from those cameras while you are connected to the website http://streetview.com
--	For smooth recording of video footage you can convert HDMI to MP4 with devices like: ClearClick HD Video Capture Box Ultimate - Capture and Stream Video from HDMI, RCA, VHS, VCR, DVD, Camcorders, Hi8.
-Or combination of the following 2 devices, which is a cheaper option for getting 640 x 480 video capturing resolution:
+-	For smooth recording of video footage you can convert HDMI to MP4 with devices like: ClearClick HD Video Capture Box Ultimate.
+Or use combination of the following 2 devices, which is a cheaper option for getting 640 x 480 video capturing resolution:
 1.)
 HDMI to AV/S-Video converter
 2.)
-Elgato Video Capture - conversion from AV/S-Video to TS or MP4
+Elgato Video Capture - conversion from AV/S-Video to TS and/or MP4